Disentangled and Self-Explainable Node Representation Learning

 where $\langle.\rangle_{\pi}$ denotes an empirical average over multiple permutations.
 By comparing with random feature-subgraph pairs, the metric avoid promoting models with redundancies in the latent features, where high correlations with other topological components are possible.

-\paragraph{Plausibility}
+\paragraph{Plausibility.}

-Given the importance of node representations in downstream tasks, it is crucial to assess whether the features influencing predictions align with human expectations using synthetic benchmarks.
-To this end, we construct instance-wise explanations to determine if key features correspond to the topological structures behind the ground-truth labels.
-Typical post-hoc explainers~\cite{bodria2023benchmarking} that produce feature importance scores often fail in this context because node embeddings are inherently uninterpretable, leading to useless explanations.
-Our approach overcomes this limitation by mapping feature importance back to the graph's structural components, enabling a more meaningful evaluation of how well the embeddings capture the underlying factors driving node behavior.
+Plausibility evaluates how closely subgraph explanations align with human reasoning, a concept also studied in existing works like \textsc{Bagel}~\citep{rathee2022bagel}.
+Unlike topological alignment, which measures the alignment of explanation substructures with community clusters in the graph (independent of task-specific information), plausibility focuses on explanations for decisions made in downstream tasks, using the embedding features as predictor variables.
+To this end, relying on feature-based post-hoc explanation methods~\citep{lundberg2017unified, ribeiro2016should}, we construct instance-specific explanations to determine feature importance scores related to the topological structures.
+Typical feature importance explainers~\citep{bodria2023benchmarking} are useless in this context because node embeddings have inherently uninterpretable features, leading to uninformative explanations.
+Our approach overcomes this limitation by mapping explanations back to the graph's structural components, that are human-readable.

+We detail the procedure for link prediction here (see also Figure \ref{fig:plausibility}), but we also report the methodology for node classification in Appendix~\ref{sec:local_synth}.
+The process involves three key steps.

+\emph{(1) Training a downstream classifier.} We train a binary classifier $b:\mathbb{R}^K\rightarrow [0,1]$ to perform the downstream link prediction task using node embeddings.
+This classification model can either leverage feature interpretability techniques, such as SHAP~\citep{lundberg2017unified}, or being inherently interpretable, such as logistic regression.